 In addition to high altitude, you’ll want to be prepared for changing weather conditions.
 These two factors are primarily concerns in the mountains.

 The weather also mitigates what you should bring with you on a day hike.

 Check the weather before you set out, but be aware that the weather can be unpredictable in the mountains.

 Late afternoon thunderstorms are common in high-altitude regions, which is why it’s recommended to start hiking early in the morning so that you’re finished in the afternoon.

 If you’re new to an area, it’s important to research typical weather patterns.

 Ask around for advice — local hiking groups and outdoor gear shops can serve as good resources.

-You’ll learn that much of what you’ll want to bring on a day hike is weather dependent, highlighted by different layers, rain gear (like the best women's rain pants for hiking reviewed here), and sun protection.
+You’ll learn that much of what you’ll want to bring on a day hike is weather dependent, highlighted by different layers, rain gear and sun protection.

-I don’t like guessing what I need for the different activities I do and if you are anything like me then neither do you!
+I don’t like guessing what I need for different activities, and if you are anything like me, then neither do you!